nicovy/nicovy/README.md

 - 👋 Hi, I’m @nicovy
-- 👀 I’m interested in Videogames development and mobile app development
+- 👀 I’m interested in Videogames development, AI/ML, and mobile app development
 - 🌱 I’m currently learning react native and flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate any exiting project
-- 📫 How to reach me ...
+- 📫 How to reach me ... linkedin! -> https://www.linkedin.com/in/nicolasveas/

 <!---
 nicovy/nicovy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.